 The aim of the graduate program is to educate and prepare qualified, promising students for future professional practice as artists, designers, art history scholars, and educators at the college and university level.
 Studio students may concentrate in ceramics, painting, photography, or sculpture, or in a combination of these disciplines.
 Design students may concentrate in visual communication design or industrial design.

 In addition to the required courses, graduate students pursue an area of interest through a system of independent study courses with the faculty.
 A thesis adviser and a graduate committee selected by the student guide the student’s progress toward a thesis project in the final year.
-Students are expected to develop an individual direction in their work that culminates in a professional exhibition of visual work in studio or design or in a scholarly research project in art history.
+Students are expected to develop an individual direction in their work that culminates in a professional exhibition of visual work in studio or design.

 The Department’s scholarship program is excellent.
 We offer full-tuition waivers to all students admitted to the program.
 These are renewable each year to students in good standing.
 In addition, generous stipends are available and are awarded to students of exceptional talent.
 The MFA program also allows qualified graduate students to gain college-level teaching experience during their second and third years of study.